-74 We build the OP document on the last version of the Smart Specialisation Strategy document dated 29 August until the final version of the Smart Specialisation Strategy has been approved.
-A relative consensus on the document was already reached by the stakeholders and this will be a stepping stone on which to pursue the entrepreneurial discovery process and further concentration efforts.
+We are building the OP document on the latest version of the Smart Specialisation Strategy document dated 29 August until the final version of the Smart Specialisation Strategy has been approved.
+A relative consensus on the document was already reached by the stakeholders and this will be a stepping stone towards pursuing the entrepreneurial discovery process and further concentration efforts.